TriplyDB/Documentation/docs/ratt-working-with-ratt/index.md

 )
 ```

-If you want to run the pipeline in production mode, add the following [environment variable](environment-variable):
+If you want to run the pipeline in production mode, set the following environment variable:

 ```sh
 export TARGET=Production